-- 2.12 The MTFS provides for a gap in 2024/25 of £2.692m and a gap over the 5 year period of the MTFS of £6.885m. - 2.13 The table below shows the factors which give rise to the £2.692m gap for 2023/24:
+- 2.12 The MTFS provides for a gap in 2024/25 of £2.692m and over the 5 year period of the MTFS of £6.885m. - 2.13 The table below shows the factors which give rise to the £2.692m gap for 2024/25:

 £'000

 Additional Income

 Fees and Charges (230)

 Business Rates Retention (306)

 Total Additional Income (536)

-Loss of Income
+Loss of Income 460

 Government Grant (New Homes Bonus, Housing Benefits Admin, Services Grant) 463

 Reduction in income from under achieved budgets 180

 Total Loss of Income 643

+0.10

 Additional Expenditure

 Employees (pay awards, increments, national insurance, pension) 1,179

 Premises (business rates and utilities) 146

 Transport (fuel) 21

 Contribution to Budget and Borrowing Support Fund 103

 Borrowing 471

 Other pressures (inc. software licences, temporary/supported 665

 accommodation)

 Total Additional Expenditure 2,585

 Net Increase in Base Budget 2,692

-2.14 The savings identified for 2024/25 are summarised below, with further detail in Appendix 1.
+2.14 The savings identified for 2024/25 are summarised below, with further detail in Appendix 4.
 These savings and strategies enable a balanced financial position to be proposed for 2024/25.

-Category Amount £'000 Comments Income 680 Additional sources of income generation and an increased demand for services that the Council charges for One Council 230 Efficiencies to be generated from the continued implementation of a new Council operating model and increased performance management Staffing Related Efficiencies 199 No redundancies are anticipated to arise from these proposals Good Housekeeping/More Efficient Processes 489 Various savings arising from more efficient use of budgets Tax Base Increase 424 Increase in Council Tax and Business Rates tax base Council Tax Increase 164 An assumed 1.99% per Band D equivalent increase in Council Tax

-Government Grants 506 Grants in respect of New Homes Bonus and Minimum Funding Guarantee Total 2,692
+Category Amount £'000 Comments Income 680 Additional sources of income generation and an increased demand for services that the Council charges for One Council 230 Efficiencies to be generated from the continued implementation of a new Council operating model and increased performance management Staffing Related Efficiencies 199 No redundancies are anticipated to arise from these proposals Good Housekeeping/More Efficient Processes 489 Various savings arising from more efficient use of budgets Tax Base Increase 424 Increase in Council Tax and Business Rates tax base Council Tax Increase 164 An assumed 1.99% per Band D equivalent increase in Council Tax Government Grants 506 Grants in respect of New Homes Bonus and Minimum Funding Guarantee Total 2,692

-2.15 As in previous years, the first draft of the savings plan set out at Appendix 1 was made available to the Finance, Assets and Performance Scrutiny Committee for scrutiny at its meeting on 13 December 2023.
-The Committee also scrutinised the recommendations of the Cabinet report of 16 January 2024 at its meeting on 18 January 2024.
+- 2.15 As in previous years, the first draft of the savings plan set out at Appendix 4 was made available to the Finance, Assets and Performance Scrutiny Committee for scrutiny at its meeting on 13 December 2023.
+The Committee also scrutinised the recommendations of the Cabinet report of 16 January 2024 at its meeting on 18 January 2024. - 2.16 On 24 January Central Government announced that the Minimum Funding Guarantee, from which the Council benefits, would increase from 3% to 4%.
+This will result in an additional £0.138m of funding being available to the Council.
+It is proposed that £0.100m will be used to increase the General Fund Reserve and £0.038m will be used to establish a Small Repairs Fund which is to be utilised for repairs to Council owned footpaths, structures and playgrounds.